LeaVerou/lea.verou.me/blog/2023/minimalist-affordances/index.md

 <figcaption>

-The new GitHub commenting UI, focused.
+The new GitHub commenting UI, is focused.
 Am I the only one that expected the focus outline to also follow the irregular shape?
 </figcaption>
 </figure>